JanssenProject/jans/docs/cedarling/quick-start/cedarling-quick-start.md

 1. Open the Janssen Tarp installed in the browser
 2. Click `Add Client`.
 Use details below to add a new client.
     - Issuer: The hostname of your IDP
-    - Expiry: The day after today
+    - Expiry: Any date in the future
     - Scopes: `openid`, `profile`, `role`
 3. Click `Register` to register a new client on your IDP.
 4. Go to `Cedarling` tab and click `Add Configurations`